ironreality/katacoda-scenarios/k8s-netpolicies/step4.md

 As you can see - we cannont connect to the redis anymore.
 The network policy works.

+Also it does mean the **network policy works as kind of whitelisting rule - it blocks any traffic except that we've allowed explicitly in the network policy manifest**

 Now stop the telnet process and exit the test pod:
 `^C`{{execute ctrl-seq}}